Red cabbage juice is not your usual juice which you get from your favorite juice bar.

 - Strain the juice and mix honey to your liking.

-- Add ice cubes if you like.
+- Add ice cubes to serve cold.